BenediktHoerfarter/MCsimulator/README.md

 MCsimulator is a Monte Carlo (MC) simulation tool designed to model van der Waals systems containing Ar and/or Xe.
 This repository provides an MC framework for running simulations and thereby obtaining trajectories.

+**This is a proof-of-concept repo and therefore neither highly optimized nor, by no means, intended for professional/scientific application!**

 ## Usage

 1. Define your simulation parameters in the `mcsim.in`: